Danijel Cesarec: Egaleo

+Asteras Trpolis

 Cesarec had his best time of his career in Tripoli, Greece.
-He joined Asteras Tripoli F.C. in 2007 summer.
+He joined Asteras Tripolis in 2007 summer.
 He stayed there for 3 years with fine seasons.
 His statistics with blue-yellow jersey are 72 performances and 26 goals.
 He was expert for heading and penalty-taking.
-He is the club's top goalscorer ever in Greek Superleague.
+He is the club's top goalscorer ever in Super League Greece.
 He was one of the most successful forwards these years.